 The BioPsychoSocial model is often used to explain the development of anxiety disorders.

-There may be a genetic predisposition to anxiety sensitivity, meaning that some individuals may inherit a sensitive anxiety response system in the brain.
-This genetic vulnerability may be experienced throughout life or may be triggered by life events or biological events (e.g., pregnancy, childbirth, hormonal changes, medical illness, etc.)
+There may be a genetic predisposition to anxiety sensitivity, or in other words, some individuals may have inherited a sensitively wired danger detection system that is hyperaware of potential threats to which it responds with an intense fight or flight response.
+This genetic vulnerability may be experienced throughout life or may be triggered by life events or biological events (e.g., pregnancy, childbirth, hormonal changes, medical illness, trauma, etc.)

 There may also be an abnormality in the neurons or the connections between neurons in the brain, and medications that increase available serotonin in the brain are thought to work by stimulating new growth within and between neurons in the brain.
 It is no longer thought that a lack of serotonin or a "chemical imbalance" is responsible for anxious and depressive symptoms.